ucrengineer/ucrengineer/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a api!
+- 🔭 I’m enjoy software development and financial markets
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...